English as an Additional Language or a Communication Need?

 - In some African cultures, intense eye contact is seen as aggressive, confrontational and extremely disrespectful.
 This would prove important not only when observing and assessing the child’s communicative ability, but also when communicating with family members.

-As educators, we must sensible not to assume cultural stereotypes are not assumed and we must be sensitive to those behaviours that appear communicative but are embedded in culture rather than a manifestation of specific difficulties.
+As educators, we must ensure cultural stereotypes are not assumed and we must be sensitive to those behaviours that appear communicative but are embedded in culture, rather than a manifestation of specific difficulties.

 If you have any questions then please do not hesitate to contact the service at firstname.lastname@example.org and we would be glad to discuss how we can support speech, language and communication needs in your school.
 In the mean time, you can also find our social media channels linked below, so you can say up to date with all things Mable!